Make sure you have booked off enough time

 After your preliminary testing, you are seated in the internal waiting area before being called into the Doctor's examining room.
 This takes a variable amount of time (20-40 minutes on average).
 As this is a smaller waiting room, we reserve this seating area for patients only.

-We ask that people refrain from loud talking or cell phone calls in this area since testing is proceeding in the adjacent rooms.
+We ask that people refrain from loud talking or cell phone calls in this area.

 Consultation with the doctor

-Once the doctor is ready for you, you (and your escort) will be taken to one of the examination rooms and seated.
-It is important for you (and your escort) to switch off your cell phones while in the doctor's examination room.
+Once the doctor is ready for you, you will be taken to one of the examination rooms and seated.
+It is important for you (and your companion) to switch off your cell phones while in the doctor's examination room.
 Your doctor will examine your eyes thoroughly and explain the process as (s)he examines you.

 Numbing eyes drops (effect lasts 10 minutes) will be applied to your eyes to make sure the examination is comfortable for you.